kimrm/e-commerce-course-assignment/README.md

 # Shop-a-lot

-This a Web app made for a frontend developer course.
+Web app made for a frontend developer course.

 This project is work in progress.